Artificial Intelligence and Computer Networks

 • Bagging, Boosting, Random Forests

-• Shallow NNs (MLP) for QoS classification
+• Shallow NNs (MLPs) for QoS classification

-Convolutional and Recurrent Neural Networks for Traffic Prediction
+9. Convolutional and Recurrent Neural Networks for Traffic Prediction

 • CNNs: traffic matrices as images, anomaly detection